Attention, not scale, drives human-AI alignment in multimodal language prediction: Discussion

-However, it is also important to note that even with more multimodal inputs, large language models would still lack direct, experiential interaction with the environment, which some theorists argue is fundamental to true human-like understanding and language.\cite{barsalou_simulation_2009} Therefore, it has been argued that truly human-like AI can only be achieved in a bottom-up process, starting with basic spatial interactions in the world.\cite{zador_catalyzing_2023} Building on multimodal advancements in LLMs, however, the PaLM-E model \cite{noauthor_palm-e_nodate} may exemplify the integration of the kind of data that allows for a simulated experiential interaction with the environment.
-By incorporating sensor data from robotic agents into an existing LLM, PaLM-E extends beyond traditional text and image processing, engaging with real-world robot states and environmental interactions.
-This innovative approach offers a glimpse into future AI capabilities where computational models may process a richer array of sensory inputs, akin to human perception.
-PaLM-E's state-of-the-art ability to adapt across various robotic platforms and handle different modalities like images and robot states exemplifies the potential of AI systems to operate in more complex, real-world scenarios, moving closer to the nuanced way humans interact with their environment.
+However, it is not clear whether structural alignment could \textit{never} happen post-hoc.
+Linguistic data may encode rich multimodal relationships at an abstract level \cite{andreas2022language}, yet alignment could ultimately depend on the availability and quality of large-scale multimodal data that match or exceed the abundance of linguistic training data.\cite{bommasani2021opportunities} Such multimodal datasets are currently not available.
+However, incorporating sensory data from robotic agents into an existing LLM could constitute a promising way forward.
+For example, the PaLM-E model \cite{noauthor_palm-e_nodate} extends beyond traditional text and image processing, engaging with real-world robot states and environmental interactions.
+This approach offers a glimpse into future AI capabilities where computational models may process a richer array of sensory inputs, akin to human perception.
+PaLM-E's state-of-the-art ability to adapt across various robotic platforms and handle different modalities like images and robot states exemplifies the potential of AI systems to structurally align different modalities and, as a result, operate in more complex, real-world scenarios.
 Future research continuing on this path may offer an alternative route to bottom-up engineering of human-like AI.

-An additional aspect of adding multimodality to the embedding space is learning efficiency.
-In human cognition, multimodal inputs can facilitate faster and more efficient learning or acquisition of language and context understanding.\cite{willems_nolb_2015} This is particularly notable when contrasted with LLMs, which require thousands of human years' worth of data reading for effective learning.
-Multimodal models may therefore not only align better with human processing but also potentially require less data for training to achieve a similar level of processing.